Contributing to lakeFS-spec¶

 Getting Started¶

-To get started with development, you can follow these steps:
+To get started with development, you can follow these steps (requires an installation of uv

 -